-pilot in relation to any vessel means any person not being the master or a member of the crew of the vessel who has the conduct of the vessel.
+In relation to any vessel means any person not being the master or a member of the crew of the vessel who has the conduct of the vessel.

-pleasure craft has the same meaning as in section 2 of the Maritime Transport Act 1994.
+Pleasure craft has the same meaning as in section 2 of the Maritime

+Transport Act 1994.